Skip to main content

 Main event loop that manages connection lifecycle with automatic reconnection.
 Runs indefinitely until:

-• disconnect() is called
+• disconnect() or logout() is called

 • Auto-reconnect is disabled and connection fails